 \subsection{Background \& Terminology}

 Recently, a fundamental shift in the field of optimal scaling occurred with the work of \citet{yang2024spectralconditionfeaturelearning}.
 It changed the focus from model parametrizations towards the norm perspective by showing that Maximum Update Parametrization ($\mu P$) \citep{yang2022tensorprogramsvtuning} can be derived from a more fundamental principle: enforcing a \textit{spectral condition} on the model weights and their updates during the training.
-We briefly explain the idea behind each of them below.
+We briefly explain the idea behind these concepts below.

 $\mu P$ introduces theoretically grounded scaling rules for hyperparameters as a function of model width in order to ensure ``maximal'' feature learning in the infinite width limit.
 This way, the model is guaranteed to learn meaningful features while remaining stable as one scales up its size.
 As an important by-product, it was found that models with different widths, once parameterized within $\mu P$, all share the same optimal hyperparameters (e.g.\ learning rate) — therefore allowing for what is known as \textit{zero-shot hyperparameter transfer}.
-This property has been extensively used for the past years to ensure optimal model scaling by tuning hyperparameters for a small (proxy) model, and then effortlessly transferring them to a larger one \citep{openai2024gpt4technicalreport,gunter2024appleintelligencefoundationlanguage,cerebras2024mupguide,meta2025llama4,falconh1}.
+This property has been extensively used for the past years to ensure optimal model scaling by tuning hyperparameters for a small (proxy) model, and then effortlessly transferring them to a larger one \citep{gunter2024appleintelligencefoundationlanguage,cerebras2024mupguide,meta2025llama4,falconh1}.

 In turn, the spectral condition specifies bounds on the norms of weights and weight updates that are necessary to ensure feature learning.
 More formally:

 \begin{definition}[Spectral condition] Consider applying a gradient update $\Delta \mW_\ell \in \mathbb{R}^{d_{\mathrm{out}}^\ell\times d_{\mathrm{in}}^\ell}$ to the $\ell$th weight matrix $\mW_\ell \in \mathbb{R}^{d_{\mathrm{out}}^\ell\times d_{\mathrm{in}}^\ell}$ for a layer $\ell=1,\ldots,L$.
 The spectral norms of these matrices should satisfy \end{definition} where $\lVert \mW \rVert_\ast$ is the spectral norm, also equal to the largest singular value of $\mW$, and $\lVert \vx \rVert_\mathrm{RMS} = \lVert \vx \rVert_2 / \sqrt{d}$.
 The symbol $\Theta$ is employed following the "Big-O" notation, indicating scaling behaviour (in this case, ``constant''\footnote{Formally, $f(x) = \Theta(g(x))$ if there are constants $A,B > 0$ such that $A \cdot g(x) \leq f(x) \leq B \cdot g(x)$.}) w.r.t. infinite width limit $d \to +\infty$.
 If conditions in Definition~\ref{def:spectral-cond} are met, the zero-shot hyperparameter transfer is guaranteed and the model is being trained in the $\mu P$ regime.